dennisbirch/dbbbuilder-swift/README.md

 You can see more examples of DBBTableObject initialization in the demo projects included in the DBBBuilder workspace.

-In addition, there is an Xcode project in the workspace named _CodeGenerator_ that can automatically generate much of the boilerplate for a DBBTableObject subclass, given the subclass name and a list of properties.
+_Helper tool_: There is an Xcode project in the workspace named _CodeGenerator_ that can automatically generate much of the boilerplate for a DBBTableObject subclass, given the subclass name and a list of properties.
 See the README in its folder for usage directions.

 _Adding indexes_: If you want to include an index for any column (i.e. property), create a DBBIndex instance with that property's name in the indexer's _columNames_ String array property, and include that as the optional __indexer__ argument in the addPersistenceMapping(_contents: table: indexer:) method call.
 You can add indexes for any property in a DBBTableObject subclass.
-If a property is defined as a DBBTableObject type or as an array, DBBBuilder stores data in a join table and automatically indexes that table.
+If a property is defined as a DBBTableObject subclass or as an array, DBBBuilder stores data in a join table and automatically indexes that table.

 __Additional properties__: DBBTableObject has two other properties you may want to take advantage of in different situations.